komljen/ceph-salt/README.md

 If you want to test this deployment on your local machine inside VMs, the easiest way is to use Vagrant with VirtualBox provider.
 All you need is to go inside vagrant directory and run:

-    vagrant up
+    cd vagrant && vagrant up

 This will bring up 3 VMs, one master and 2 minion nodes.
 Ceph will be deployed on two minion nodes.
 Also those VMs will have two additional network interfaces to emulate public and cluster network for Ceph and two additional HDDs attached to them.
 One will be used for OSD and one for journal.
 Environment description is located here: pillar/data/environment.sls

-Login to master node and make changes inside master configuration file (https://github.com/komljen/salt-ceph#master-node).
+Test the connectivity between master and minions:

     vagrant ssh master

-After salt master restart accept minion keys:

-    sudo su -
-    salt-key -A

-Test the connectivity between master and minions:

-    salt '*' test.ping
+    sudo salt '*' test.ping

-If everything is OK you can proceed with Ceph deployment step (https://github.com/komljen/salt-ceph#deployment).
+If everything is OK you can proceed with Ceph deployment step: https://github.com/komljen/salt-ceph#deployment

 Prepare your environment
 ==============

-First you need Salt master and minions installed and running on all nodes.
+First you need Salt master and minions installed and running on all nodes and minions keys should be accepted.

 Master node
 --------------

-On the master node you need to include additional options defined in configs/master file.
+On the master node you need to include additional options.
 Append this to your /etc/salt/master:

     file_recv: True
     file_roots: